hzqst/MetaHookSv/README.md

 # MetaHookSv
-This is a porting of MetaHook (https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven-Coop), and it is still compatible with original GoldSrc engine.
+This is a porting of MetaHook (https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven-Coop).

-Plugin porting is in progress as most signatures/patterns for GoldSrc engine are failed for SvEngine.
+It is currently not compatible with original GoldSrc engine, but it can be if you fix the broken signatures.

 ## Installation